 - R: read fields are not affected by CSR write instructions.
 Such fields either return a fixed value, or a value determined by the operation of the core. - RW: read/write fields store the value written by CSR writes.
 Subsequent reads return either the previously written value or a value determined by the operation of the core. - WARL: write-any-read-legal fields store only legal values written by CSR writes.
+The WARL keyword can optionally be followed by a legal value (or comma separated list of legal values) enclosed in brackets.
+If the legal value(s) are not specified, then all possible values are considered valid.
 For example, a WARL (0x0) field supports only the value 0x0.
 Any value may be written, but all reads would return 0x0 regardless of the value being written to it.
 A WARL field may support more than one value.
-If an unsupported value is (attempted to be) written to a WARL field, the original (legal) value of the bitfield is preserved. - WPRI: Software should ignore values read from these fields, and preserve the values when writing.
+If an unsupported value is (attempted to be) written to a WARL field, the value marked with an asterix (the so-called resolution value) is written.
+If there is no such predefined resolution value, then the original (legal) value of the bitfield is preserved. - WPRI: Software should ignore values read from these fields, and preserve the values when writing.